mikerochip/aws-cli-training-manual/README.md

 That is like using a CLI or repl to edit code for a program you maintain.
 It is way easier to edit the files in a text editor.

-# `credentials` and `config`
+# The `credentials` and `config` files

+There are 2 files that the AWS CLI uses for configuration

-`credentials` is an older file, and was the only file originally
+* `credentials` is an older file, and was the only file originally

-`config` is newer, more explicit, and has support for more types of configuration
+* `config` is newer, more explicit, and has support for more types of configuration

 ## Examples